cormullion/Karnak.jl/docs/src/basics.md

  ⋅  ⋅  ⋅  ⋅  ⋅  ⋅  ⋅  ⋅  ⋅  1  ⋅  ⋅  ⋅  1  1
 ```

+The first column of this matrix is an edge between vertex 1 and vertex 2, whereas the first column of the adjacency matrix defines the vertices that are connected with vertex 1.

 For a directed graph:

 ```julia